 Step 1 – Create an Azure Migrate Project

-First thing you need to do is:
+The first thing you need to do is:

-Create is an Azure migrate project
+Create is an Azure migration project

 Set up your migration tools.

-- Open the Azure Portal and search for the Azure Migrate blade
+- Open the Azure Portal and search for the Azure Migrate blade.

-- On the next menu Settings, locate the click here button to create a new project.
+- On the next menu, Settings, locate the click here button to create a new project.

 On the next page: